willcgg/Chess_Engine_Project/Notes.md

 ## Notes:
 FEN validation: regex checks?
 TRY CATCH good enough Look into how to get clickable pieces on the gui, need some human interaction in the program.
 COORDINATES CONVERTER Return square on

+## SUPERVISOSR MEETING 07/04/2022 @4-5pm

+## Action Points
+- Solve project dependency issues from tutorial on teams.
+- Write some unit tests and write about it in documentation.
+- Work on document alongside hitting key criteria from marking scheme.

+## Notes
+Create new projects with correct frameworks to try solve issues with linking them together.